What Are Popular Careers in Humanities?

 Human Resources Specialist or Manager

 There are many different jobs in human resources with different levels of required education.
 Basically, however, you would be hired to help a company manage issues relating to its employees, such as hiring, benefits, working conditions, productivity, and morale.
-The BLS states that some companies count liberal arts degrees among the preferred degrees for these positions and that an interdisciplinary background is helpful for this field.

 Other Options Requiring Specific Education